Marker Logo

 2. The People's Party National Convention Marker

 Topics and series.
 This historical marker is listed in this topic list: Government & Politics.
-In addition, it is included in the Daughters of the American Revolution (DAR) series list.
+In addition, it is included in the Daughters of the American Revolution series list.
 A significant historical date for this entry is May 9, 1900.

 Location.
 43° 32.833′ N, 96° 44.122′ W. Marker is in Sioux Falls, South Dakota, in Minnehaha County.
 It is in Axtell Park.
-Marker is at the intersection of West 9th Street and South Summit Avenue, on the right when traveling east on West 9th Street.
+It is at the intersection of West 9th Street and South Summit Avenue, on the right when traveling east on West 9th Street.
 Touch for map.
 Marker is at or near this postal address: 631 W 9th St, Sioux Falls SD 57104, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Prehistoric Prayer Rock (about 500 feet away, measured in a direct line); U.S. Senator R.F.
+At least 8 other markers are within walking distance of this marker: Prehistoric Prayer Rock (about 500 feet away, measured in a direct line); U.S. Senator R.F.
 Pettigrew (about 500 feet away); The Woman's Alliance (about 600 feet away); Dakota Conflict (about 700 feet away); 215 N Duluth Avenue (approx. 0.2 miles away); Kaufmann House Mystery (approx. 0.2 miles away); Two Cemeteries (approx. 0.2 miles away); Early Firefighting in Sioux Falls (approx. 0.2 miles away).
 Touch for a list and map of all markers in Sioux Falls.

 The People's Party National Convention Marker, from the west image.
 Click for full size.